wazuh/wazuh-qa/tests/legacy/test_sca/README.md

     ...
 ```

-This results and those described in the test must be equal
+The scan results and those described in the test must be equal

 ```
 ...